Resources can only be referenced by their ID

 By the way, is it possible to specify an already deleted VNET ID in a VNET template?

-#5 Updated by Justin Cinkelj about 8 years ago
+#5 Updated by Justin Cinkelj over 8 years ago

 Also, when creating new VNET with 'onevnet', its ID is not returned.
 So it is required to search for it.

 - I think opennebula takes care of having unique names for resources of a single user.

 - But multiple resources would still be found if searching with 'onevnet -f name=myname list m', as m includes all public VNETs

 - Should 'one* create' commands return ID to simplify usage?